TomasKavaliauskas/reddit-promoter/README.md

 8) Schedule posts in `posts.json` , an example is left there.
 Add as many posts as you like.
 9) In `env.json` settings are saved:

-   9.1) testMode - true / false .
+   9.1) `testMode` - true / false .
 If true - it will just open a browser and do nothing.
 Purpose of it is to make sure your proxy is working fine, you can check if it works.

-   9.2) proxy - proxy credentials.
-I would sugges you to buy a static residential proxy for this, or you can try set it to `null`.
+   9.2) `proxy` - proxy credentials.
+I would sugges you to buy a static residential proxy for this, or you can try set it to `null` and use your VPN (Should work on paper, set `testMode` to `true` to make sure).

-   9.3) showActualBrowser - true / false.
+   9.3) `showActualBrowser` - true / false.
 If true - it will open up a browser everytime posting.
 It should be left on true unless bot works really well and can be set to false later on.

-   9.4) sproutgigsApiKey - I made an automatic promotion too.
+   9.4) `sproutgigsApiKey` - I made an automatic promotion too.
 I will give you a key later, so you can promote the posts yourself through API.

 10) In `posts.json` scheduler you need to put this info about each post: